Pluriharmonic maps into buildings and symmetric differentials: Preliminaries

-\begin{dfn}[Harmonic mapping] We say a continuous map $f: \Omega \rightarrow X$ from a Lipschitz domain $\Omega$ is harmonic if it is locally energy minimizing; more precisely, at each $p \in \Omega$, there exists a neighborhood $\Omega_p$ of $p$ so that all continuous comparison maps which agree with $u$ outside of this neighborhood have no less energy. \end{dfn}
+\begin{dfn}[Harmonic maps] We say a continuous map $f: \Omega \rightarrow Z$ from a Lipschitz domain $\Omega$ is harmonic if it is locally energy minimizing; more precisely, at each $p \in \Omega$, there exists an open neighborhood $\Omega_p$ of $p$ such that all comparison maps which agree with $u$ outside of this neighborhood have no less energy. \end{dfn}

+For $V \in \Gamma \Omega$ where $\Gamma \Omega$ is the set of Lipschitz vector fields on $\Omega$, in \cite[\S 2.3]{KS}, the \emph{directional energy} $|f_*(V)|^2$ is similarly defined.
+The real valued $L_{\rm loc}^1$ function $|f_*(V)|^2$ generalizes the norm squared on the directional derivative of $f$.
+The generalization of the pull-back metric is the continuous, symmetric, bilinear, non-negative and tensorial operator